Phantom Thread: Cinematography

 While Robert Elswit had served as cinematographer for most of Anderson's previous films, Anderson ultimately served as his own cinematographer for Phantom Thread.
 No cinematographer is listed in the film's credits, but Michael Bauman, who previously worked as Anderson and Elswit's gaffer, was credited as the "lighting cameraman".
 Anderson and Bauman pushed their 35 mm film stock and filled its frames with "theatrical haze" to "dirty up" their look; according to Bauman, "One of the first things [Paul] said was, 'Look, this cannot look like The Crown.'
 That was a big thing.
 When people think of a period movie it becomes this beautifully polished, amazingly photographed—I mean, The Crown looks beautiful—but super clean, gorgeous light, and he was clear it couldn't look like that."
-In 2020, Elswit publicly expressed skepticism of Anderson's cinematography, saying in an interview, "He just threw a lot of smoke in the room.
+In 2020, Elswit publicly criticized Anderson's cinematography, saying in an interview, "He just threw a lot of smoke in the room.
 Which he never would let me do, he never let me smoke a set...
 I enjoyed the film [but] if I shot that movie I would not be happy with it ending up looking like it looked, that's all".